False Breakouts and Why They Trap Traders

 Conclusion

-The breakout is the trap - not the signal.
+The breakout is often the exit, not the entry.